jonr22/dotfiles/README.md

 It is highly recommended that you run [Laptop](https://github.com/jonr22/laptop) to setup and install these dotfiles on your machine.
 After running this script, you will still need to follow a few steps to take full advantage of these configurations:
 * install the fonts (details coming soon)
 * install the solarized colors in your terminal (details coming soon)
-* run `:PluginInstall` within vim to install the vim plugins.
+* run `:PluginInstall` within vim to install the vim plugins
+* add IRC_NICK and IRC_PASSWORD setting to .env.local if you want to use the irssi config

 ##Update